aljazerzen/articles/prql-2/functional-database.md

 (default_db.albums | take 3 )
 ```

-Now, because specifing `default_db` in table names is not beginner friendly, we have a function `from` that implicitly uses the `default_db` module.
+Now, because specifying `default_db` in table names is not beginner friendly, we have a function `from` that implicitly uses the `default_db` module.
 It doesn't do any work on the relation itself, though:
 ```
 (from albums | take 3)
 ```

 To make querying easier, PRQL also has some neat name resolution rules that allow function arguments to refer to each other.
-In practice, it allows refering to columns of a relation in function calls:
+In practice, it allows referring to columns of a relation in function calls:
 ```
 (select [title, artist_id] default_db.albums)
 # with a pipeline: